 - Tinting strength

 - Grades: Particle size at various stages in the grinding process

 - Color mixture tests

 - How was the collected sample prepared?

 - Was the sample easy or difficult to prepare?

 - Do you want more of this earth color?

 - Where will this pigment be useful?
-(Painters might note what elements of an icon are best suited for this pigment, i.e., mountains, garments, flesh, or whatever part of the icon for which you think it is suited.)
+(Painters might note what elements of an icon are best suited for this pigment, i.e., mountains, garments, flesh, or whatever part of the icon you think it is suited.)

 Identifying Colored Earths

 Once you have collected and identified your sample, you are ready to prepare the soil for use as a pigment.
-The process is quite simple and will be described in the next article of this series.
+The process is quite simple and will be described in the following article of this series.